addisoncrump/Vitsy/README.md

 Vitsy comes from a common shortening for my alias, VTC, pronounced as a word.

 ### Basic Syntax
+ - wait: w
+    - wait the top item of stack in seconds.
  - ifnot: )
     - if the top item of the stack, post integer truncation, is not zero, do the next operation.
 Otherwise, skip it.
  - if: (